Alaska's fisheries and marine mammals, and the habitats that support them, are at risk of degradation from the spread of invasive species.

 - Arctic Invasive Alien Species Strategy and Action Plan.

-- Arctic Invasive Alien Species Strategy and Action Plan Presentation to North Pacific Fisheries Mangement Council, June 2017, Presenter: Linda Shaw, National Marine Fisheries Service.
+- Arctic Invasive Alien Species Strategy and Action Plan Presentation to North Pacific Fisheries Management Council, June 2017, Presenter: Linda Shaw, National Marine Fisheries Service.
 (PDF, 9 pages)

 - News Release: NOAA Helps Implement Community-Based Invasive Species Monitoring as part of Bering Sea Days.